 🗺 Cultural influences

 Anytime we're under the weather, I make a vat of this easy vegetable soup to cure what ails us.
-It's loaded with good stuff and healing herbs and spices.
+It's loaded with good stuff.

 Years ago, my 2nd mom showed me how to make her incredible chicken vegetable soup.
 It was the soup she would make with whatever veggies she had on hand and in the freezer, some chicken, italian seasonings and half a jug of vegetable juice.